Skip to main content

 Governance Roles

 Any SV can propose a governance action by creating a VoteRequest on-chain.
 All other SVs can then cast votes (accept or reject) on that request.
-Once the vote threshold is met, the DSO delegate executes the action.
+Once the vote threshold is met, any SV can execute the action via the delegateless automation described in CIP-0064, removing the need for a designated DSO delegate.
 There are two execution paths for actions that require confirmation:

 • Voted actions — Any SV creates a vote request; other SVs respond with accept/reject votes.
 The action executes when requiredNumVotes accept votes are collected.